 < Browse to Previous Essay | Browse to Next Essay >

-Western Union demonstrates telephone to Seattle in 1878.
+Western Union demonstrates Seattle's first telephone in 1878.

 HistoryLink.org Essay 229

 During 1878, the Western Union Telegraph Company demonstrates the first telephone in Seattle.
 The telephone line runs eight miles from Pioneer Square in Seattle to Milton (renamed West Seattle).